rdkcentral/rdk-halif-device_settings/docs/pages/dsHost_halSpec.md

 style x fill:#9f9,stroke:#333,stroke-width:0.3px,align:left
  ```

-This interface provides a set of `API`s to facilitate communication through the `Caller` and `HAL`.
+This interface provides a set of `APIs` to facilitate communication through the `caller` and `HAL`.

-The interface initialize, configure and deinitialize the device peripherals.
+The Device settings manager `HAL` for dsHost provides a set of `APIs` to query the current CPU temperature, preferred sleep mode, Host Power Mode, current version number, and the SoC ID.
+It also provides a set of `APIs` to set the preferred sleep mode,  the Host Power Mode, the Host EDID number, and the current version number.

 ## Component Runtime Execution Requirements